 Students who are registered with the Center for Wounded Veterans (CWV) or with Disability Resources and Educational Services (DRES) who are enrolled less than 12 but a minimum of nine graded semester hours who are in the top 20 percent of their college are also eligible.
 Such students must sign a release with CWV or DRES indicating their consent for consideration for Dean's List eligibility and have submitted that consent to their home unit's academic affairs office (for LAS students the release should be submitted to the LAS Student Academic Affairs Office in 2002 Lincoln Hall) no later than Reading Day in the semester in which they wish to be considered for Dean's List.
 These consent forms are valid only for the semester in which they are issued, and students must submit by the deadline updated consent forms for each semester in which they wish to be considered for Dean's List.

-Details about how to submit your thesis and IDEALS access options are provided in the Senior Thesis Submission Guide.
+Students who wish to pursue a senior thesis should consult with their department/academic unit on how to get started.
+Details about how to submit your thesis to the Undergraduate Thesis & Capstone Online Submission System are provided in the Senior Thesis Submission Guide.
 All submitted senior theses must include a thesis certification form.
 Please be sure to consult with your thesis advisor throughout the submission process.

 Based on December 2017-August 2018 LAS graduates, the following GPAs may be used to determine LAS College Honors on graduation lists between December 2018 and August 2019.

 - (Top 3 percent) Summa Cum Laude (GPA of 3.97)